 James Michener tells the story of the scholar Tomas de Salamanca.
 One day his nine year old son burst into the street shouting "my father whipped me.
 He fasts on Yom Kippur."
 After investigations lasting seven years sixty three of his close associates were burnt alive.
 Among them were seventeen nuns who said Jewish prayers in their convent, thirty monks, seven priests and two bishops.

 The psychological climate caused by fear of being taken by the Inquisition explains why conversos led secret lives.
 This is vividly brought to life in books and films about this period.
-This secrecy has still not disappeared.
-While in Belmonte (2006) we met someone who had just been made redundant as his employer had discovered he was Jewish.
-Following this he was moving to Belmonte to be with other Jews.
-He, and others, said a reason for this attitude was the growing influence of the Catholic Opus Dei movement in Portugal.
+This secrecy still exists.
+In 2006 while in Belmonte (see Chapter XXX) we met someone who had just been made redundant as his employer discovered he was Jewish.
+He was now moving to Belmonte to be with other Jews.
+He, and others, said this was due to the growing influence of the Catholic Opus Dei movement in Portugal.

 Auto de fe (or auto da fe, or auto da fé in Portuguese, was the medieval Spanish for "act of faith", a ritual of public penance or humiliation of condemned heretics and apostates that took place when the Spanish Inquisition had decided their punishment.
 Punishments for those convicted ranged from wearing a special identifying penitential tabard or "sanbenito", imprisonment, to being burnt.

 The death of Sebastian I in 1578 saw a dynastic crisis that was resolved in 1580 when Spain’s Phillip II invaded Portugal.
 Ultimately, Philip III tried to make Portugal a Spanish province, and Portuguese nobles stood to lose all of their power.
-This led to a revolution in 1640, sixty years after its creation.
-Portugal and Spain were again split.
+This led to the revolution in 1640 so that sixty years after its creation Portugal and Spain were again split.